 Data Source in Blazor MultiSelect Dropdown Component

-The MultiSelect loads the data either from local data sources or remote data services using the DataSource property.
-It supports the data type of array
+The MultiSelect loads data from local collections or remote services using the DataSource property.
+Local data can be an array, list, or any IEnumerable.
+Remote data is bound via DataManager.

-The MultiSelect also supports different kinds of data services such as OData, OData V4, and Web API, and data formats such as XML, JSON, and JSONP with the help of DataManager adaptors.
+The MultiSelect also supports various data services such as OData, OData v4, and Web API, and data formats including XML, JSON, and JSONP by using DataManager adaptors.

 Specifies the display text of each list item. |